 Death by natural causes is a fairly recent interpretation, and many, perhaps most, people are still prone to read something supernatural into ‘natural’ deaths.
 ‘It was God’s will,’ they will be heard to say.
 The fact that we can even begin to have a notion of death by natural causes is, I think, a sign of the Gospel’s working in this world to free us from our cultures based in death.
 But we haven’t been completely freed yet, have we?
 Can any of us have a ‘natural’ experience of death that is completely free of our human cultural experiences of death?

 James Alison has been the one to most persistently challenge me on these issues of death.
 I resisted his viewpoint at the outset, but have since found myself convinced that this is one of the most important areas in which we need our minds changed about God.
 God has nothing to do with our cultural experience of death.
 And, remember, Girardian theory postulates that culture even begins with a certain kind of death, a collective murder.
 Jesus came to reveal to us a God who is effervescently about life and who has absolutely nothing to do with our human experience of death.
-Alison’s view is boldly argued in several places.
-Link here to a section in Raising Abel about “Jesus’ Perception of God.”
+Alison’s view is boldly argued in several places, such as a section in Raising Abel about “Jesus’ Perception of God.”
 But let me conclude this with a remarkable passage from The Joy of Being Wrong:

 Let me try and unpack this difficult notion a little.
 If God can raise someone from the dead in the middle of human history, the very fact reveals that death, which up till this point had marked human history as simply something inevitable, part of what it is to be a human being, is not inevitable.
 That is, that death is itself not a simply biological reality, but a human cultural reality marking all perception, and a human cultural reality that is capable of being altered.
 This it seems to me is the decisive point at which any pre-Christian notion of sin and the Christian understanding must differ.
 The drastic nature of sin is revealed as something which has so inflected human culture that death is a human, and not simply a biological reality, one which decisively marks all human culture.
 This nature of sin as related to death is simultaneously revealed as something which need not be.
 It is not that God can, of course, forgive all our sins, but then there is also death which is just there.
 It becomes clear that God is not only capable of forgiving us for such things as we might have done, but the shape of his forgiveness stretches further than that, into what we are: we are humans tied into the human reality of death.
 We need no longer be.This it seems to me is an anthropological discovery of unimaginable proportions.
 At exactly the same moment as God is revealed as quite beyond any human understanding marked by death, entirely gratuitous love, so also it is revealed that the human understanding marked by death is something accidental to being human, not something essential.
 Here we have the lynchpin of any understanding of Original Sin: that what we are as beings-toward-death is itself something capable of forgiveness.
 Furthermore we can see that the only way we are able to appreciate our true condition as humans-marked-by-death is precisely as it is revealed to us that that condition is unnecessary.
 It is in this way that the doctrine of Original Sin is the culmination of the revealed understanding of being human: the shape of divine forgiveness revealed in the resurrection of Jesus shows itself to stretch into our congenital involvement with death.
 The doctrine of Original Sin is the doctrine of the in-necessity of death.
 Its epistemological possibility is the discovery that the forgiveness of sins reaches further than the forgiveness of actions or intentions: it reaches into who we are as constituted in and by death.
 What is particularly vital is that if there had been no resurrection-as-forgiveness, there could have been no understanding of death itself as a reality of sin and therefore no anthropological discovery of the non-necessity of death.